 While every video platform is unique, you can expect a modern solution to bring you:

-In our latest white paper, 8 Ways A Video Platform Can Help Your Video Conferencing Tools Do More, we’ll explore more about how organizations can leverage a video platform to make the most of their investments in video — and spotlight 8 valuable ways that businesses can use video conferencing and video platform tools together to drive real bottom line returns.
+In our latest white paper, Video Is More Than Video Conferencing, we’ll explore more about how organizations can leverage a video platform to make the most of their investments in video — and spotlight valuable ways that businesses can use video conferencing and video platform tools together to drive real bottom line returns.